Minnesota knocks off No. 3 Ohio State 84-71 - WHIZ News

 BIG PICTURE

-Ohio State: Coach Chris Holtmann was red-faced at several timeouts, his team clearly off-kilter while playing for the first time in eight days.
-They never found a rhythm against Minnesota’s zone defense and were consistently vulnerable on defense when the Gophers were in transition.
+Ohio State: The Buckeyes squandered the opportunity to take one of the top two spots in the next AP poll, after No. 1 Louisville lost to Texas Tech earlier in the week.
+The last remaining unbeaten team in the Big Ten, the Buckeyes took the nation’s best scoring differential, an average margin of 26.2 points per game, into the night.
+They let the Gophers shoot 57.1% from the field in the second half.

 Minnesota: A rough early schedule with six high-major nonconference opponents sure seemed to pay off with this performance.
-The Carr-Oturu tandem has showed the potential to be one of the best outside-inside duos in the league.
+The Carr-Oturu tandem has showed the potential to be one of the best outside-inside duos in the league, if the guards can maintain some consistency.

 UP NEXT